Power generation capacity increased by 2.5pc

 The survey says that during the period under review, five wind power projects of 246.6 MW were completed and started supplying electricity to the national grid.
 Two bagasse cogeneration projects of 58MW were also completed.

+The increase in the share of industry in electricity consumption is a positive sign showing revival of industry which was suffering earlier due to loadshedding.

 Pakistan mainly depends upon oil and gas resources to fulfill energy requirements.
-The domestic production of crude oil remained 24.6 million barrels during July-March FY2019 compared to 21.8 million barrels during the corresponding period last year, depicting increase of 12.84 percent.
+The domestic production of crude oil remained 24.6 million barrels during July-March FY2019 compared to 21.8 million barrels during the corresponding period last year depicting increase of 12.84 percent.
 Indigenous resources of oil are not enough to quench energy thirst of a growing economy.
-As a result, Pakistan has to import large quantity of oil as well as oil based products from Middle Eastern countries, especially from Saudi Arabia.
-During July-March FY2019, the quantity of crude oil imported remained 6.6 million tonnes with value of $3.4 billion compared to the quantity 7.8 million tonnes with value $2.9 billion during the same period last year.
+As a result Pakistan has to import large quantity of oil as well as oil based products from Middle Eastern countries especially from Saudi Arabia.
+During July-March FY2019, the quantity of crude oil imported remained 6.6 million tones with value of $ 3.4 billion compared to the quantity 7.8 million tones with value $ 2.9 billion during the same period last year.
 The decline was mainly due to increase in international prices.
 The deferred payment on imported oil from Saudi Arabia will give an ease to the government on balance of payments.

 Transport and power are the two major users of oil.
 During July-March FY2019, share of oil consumption in transport increased to 77 from 56 percent during the same period last year, while share of oil consumption in power decreased to 14 percent which was 25 percent during the same period last year.
 Mainly, gas being the cheaper source, there is continuous shift of power sector from oil to gas.